ENQUIRE NOW

 11 Dec 2021

 We do not always immediately find our calling.
 Sometimes it finds us and when we least expect it.
-This was certainly the case for Charlotte Knight-Benjafield, Huili Nursery Shanghai's Head of Early Years.
+This was certainly the case for Charlotte Knight-Benjafield, Hiba Academy Shanghai's Head of Early Years.
 Ms Knight-Benjafield's career path did not start with Early Years Education.

 "I actually began my career teaching adults," she explains.
 After graduating from university she worked in the corporate sector training adults on how to use education software.
 Her clients were schools, so her job brought with it lots of opportunities to interface with educators.